Samsung/netcoredbg/README.md

 If you wish to get the "Source-Based Code Coverage" report, you can add a `-c` or `--coverage` option to the command line, i.e.:
 `./run_tests.sh -c [[testname1][testname2]..]`.

-Please note, for that case, that your build configuration should be implemented with the `-DCLR_CMAKE_ENABLE_CODE_COVERAGE` option (please see above). *This feature is currently only supported on Unix-like platforms*.
+Please note, for that case your build configuration should be implemented with the `-DCLR_CMAKE_ENABLE_CODE_COVERAGE` option (please see above). *This feature is currently only supported on Unix-like platforms*.

 ### Building and Running Unit Tests